 - Sharrell D. Luckett, assistant professor of theatre and performance studies, published an article in Liminalities: A Journal of Performance Studies titled "Hell/Thinness."

-- Sharrell D. Luckett, assistant professor of theatre & performance studies, published an article in the journal Qualitative Inquiry, titled "Standing on the Edge of My Life: Recuperating Fat Sexuality in Beats and Measures."
+- Sharrell D. Luckett, assistant professor of theatre and performance studies, published an article in the journal Qualitative Inquiry, titled "Standing on the Edge of My Life: Recuperating Fat Sexuality in Beats and Measures."

 - Kelly Shannon '18 won the Best Paper Award at the annual LVAIC Women's&Gender Studies conference.
 Six students presented their work: Mahsheed Mahjor '17, Meredith Salisbury '18, Kelly Shannon '18, Tatiana Lovera '20, Nicole Waltzer '17 and Taylor Hunsberger '17.